 1. Ceramic Tiles:

 Ceramic tiles are made from clay and are hardened by heat, permanently.
 They also have a decorative glaze and are moulded into shape and later fired in a kiln.
 These are either glazed or unglazed.
 Homes, however, prefer the glazed ceramic tiles.
-They are known for their durability, but lesser than that of porcelain.
+They are known for their durability, but less than that of porcelain.

 1. Glazed Ceramic Tiles